top of page

 The Misunderstood Discipline

 IGP Sleeve Work teaches a dog to obey command under high stimuli.
 The sport identifies dogs with a genetically sound character and dogs who are extremely trainable.
-We want that because such dogs are confident dogs.

 IGP dogs are most likely safer dogs than the untrained dogs as they have been taught rules and context.
 Valuable traits for any given dog in today's society.